trixi-framework/HOHQMesh.jl/docs/src/tutorials/symmetric_mesh.md

 # Symmetric mesh

-The purpose of this tutorial is to demonstrate how to create an unstructured mesh that is symmetric with respect to a straight line outer boundary prescribed by the user.
+The purpose of this tutorial is to demonstrate how to create an unstructured mesh that is symmetric with respect to a straight line outer boundary as prescribed by the user.
 At the end of this tutorial one can find the script necessary to generate the meshes described herein.